1967–68 WCHL season

 The 1967–68 WCJHL season was the second season of the Western Canada Junior Hockey League (WCJHL).
-The league adopted its new name after being known as the Canadian Major Junior Hockey League in its first season.
-Eleven teams completed a 60-game season, with the Estevan Bruins winning the President's Cup.
+The league adopted its new name after being known as the Canadian Major Junior Hockey League in its inaugural season.
+The season featured eleven teams, up from seven during the inaugural season, and a 60-game regular season.
+The Flin Flon Bombers, playing their first season in the league, topped the season standings with 47 wins.
+In the playoffs, the Bombers faced the Estevan Bruins in the championship series.
+The Bruins won the series, claiming the President's Cup.